PUShivashankar/PUShivashankar/Readme.md

 ## 👨‍💻 About Me

-- 🎓 Final-year **Computer Science & Engineering (Data Science)** student at Rajeev Gandhi Memorial College of Engineering and Technology
+- 🎓 🎓 Final-year student at RGM College of Engineering and Technology, pursuing B.Tech in Computer Science and Engineering (Data Science).
 - 💡 Passionate about **Full-Stack Development, Cloud Computing, and AI/ML**
 - 🌱 Currently mastering **MERN Stack** and strengthening **DSA** for placements
 - 🤖 Developed ML projects including *Heart Disease Prediction* and *Smart Resume Analyzer*